aremo-ms/ms-identity-dotnet-blazor-azure-sql/ReadmeFiles/AppRegistrationSteps.md

 Follow the steps below for manually register and configure your apps

 <details>
-   <summary>Expand this section if you want to use this automation:</summary>
+   <summary>Expand this section if you want to use the steps:</summary>

    1. Sign in to the [Azure portal](https://portal.azure.com).
-   1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.
+   2. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.

 ##### Register the client app (ClientApp-blazor-azuresql)